Omaha & Northeast Nebraska Tour

 Santee Sioux Indian Reservation, annual powwow.
 Pvt.
 George Shannon of the Lewis and Clark expedition was lost in this area for 15 days.

 Includes Kreycik River-view Elk Ranch, Ponca Tribal Museum and the Chief Standing Bear Memorial Bridge Turnout.
 Niobrara State Park – at NE-12 is nearby.
 The 1,314-acre Park features modern cabins, group conference facilities, modern campgrounds, swimming, horseback trail rides, and boat access to the Missouri River.
+Call 402-471-1414 for information on park access and services.

 Near the site where Lewis and Clark first saw prairie dogs at the “Old Baldy Landmark.”